 When should you sell a mutual fund?

-By Research Desk | Oct 11, 2018
+By Research Desk | Apr 26, 2019

-Fund's performance: If a fund has been consistently underperforming in its category or, even worse, in it's benchmark, that's definitely a red flag.
+If a fund has been consistently underperforming in its category, or even worse in its benchmark, this is definitely a red flag.
 However, you shouldn't exit a fund just because it underperforms in the short term.
 Even good funds with decades of history of outperformance can face temporary setbacks.
-In such cases, stay invested in them and wait for a recovery.
-You can use Value Research's star ratings to assess a fund's performance.
+In such cases, stay invested and wait for a recovery.

-Finally, avoid selling a fund just because it is showing some handsome gains.
-Held for the long term, equity funds have the potential of growing your money manifold.
-If you sell too early, you not only miss out on those gains but your goal planning may also suffer as a result.
+If you realise that you want to exit a fund for any of the above reasons, by all means do so, as long as there is evidence that justifies your decision.
+But whatever you do, do not sell a fund simply because of handsome short-term gains.
+Held for the long term, equity funds have the potential to grow your money manifold.
+If you sell too early, you not only miss out on those gains, but your goal planning may also suffer as a result.